This 5-Minute Exercise Will Make You a Better Leader

 4. Feel the support beneath you.

-That's the chair you're sitting on and the floor under your feet, but ultimately it's the planet itself.
-"Feel the support of the earth," he says.
+That's the chair you're sitting on and the floor under your feet, but ultimately, it's the planet itself.
+"Feel the support of the earth," Ram says.

 5. Think "I" as you inhale and "am" as you exhale.

 Continue repeating these thoughts as you breathe.
 This will deepen your calm and inner focus.
-"It's implementing a yoga pose for the mind," Bhava Ram says.
+"It's implementing a yoga pose for the mind," says Ram.

 6. Bring your awareness to your heart center.

 The "heart center," which is the fourth chakra, or energy point in your body, is a spot right behind your breastbone.
-Focus your attention there "as though it were the light of a candle flame," he says.
+Focus your attention there, says Ram, "as though it were the light of a candle flame."

 7. Stay in the moment.